cosmos/ibc-go/docs/apps/transfer/authorizations.md

 `TransferAuthorization` implements the `Authorization` interface for `ibc.applications.transfer.v1.MsgTransfer`.
 It allows a granter to grant a grantee the privilege to submit MsgTransfer on its behalf.
 Please see the [Cosmos SDK docs](https://docs.cosmos.network/v0.47/modules/authz) for more details on granting privileges via the `x/authz` module.

-More specifically, the granter allows the grantee to transfer funds over a specified channel that belong to the granter.
+More specifically, the granter allows the grantee to transfer funds that belong to the granter over a specified channel.

-For the specified channel, the granter shall be able to specify a spend limit of a specific denomination they wish to allow the grantee to be able to transfer.
+For the specified channel, the granter must be able to specify a spend limit of a specific denomination they wish to allow the grantee to be able to transfer.

-The granter shall be able to specify the list of addresses that they allow to receive funds.
+The granter may be able to specify the list of addresses that they allow to receive funds.
 If empty, then all addresses are allowed.

 It takes: